Top 10 Best Sites

 Check out eharmony’s premium membership plans below:

 Signing up for a premium plan allows eharmony members to send unlimited messages, see profile photos, see who’s viewed or favorited you, and browse more matches.
-Singles find it well worth the investment.
+Many single professionals find it well worth the investment.

 On Match, free memberships never expire, but sometimes singles want to go beyond sending virtual winks and browsing photos, so they upgrade to a paid subscription lasting anywhere from three months to a year.

 Match’s prices range from $5.46 a month to $17.99 a month, depending on the length of your subscription.
 The dating site has a variety of basic and bundled plans to choose from, but even the most basic plan includes reading and responding to messages as well as priority access to Match Events.
 If you think Match is the perfect match for your dating budget, then you’re in luck because we have an exclusive coupon that makes a 12-month subscription even more affordable.

 For a few dollars a month, you can have a year of flirtation and dating opportunities on Match.com.
 The website’s paid features, including email notifications when your crush reads your message, make the online dating experience more enjoyable and easy for singles seeking the real deal.

 You can stay a free member forever on Zoosk, but we recommend upgrading to a paid membership plan so that you can send messages to anyone you like.

 Zoosk is somewhere in the middle in terms of affordability.
 Premium memberships won’t cost you more than $30 a month and can be as low as $12.49 a month.
 You can also gain access to additional features by earning, unlocking, or paying for Zoosk Coins, which range in price from $19.95 for 180 coins to $99.95 for 1,800 coins.
 Zoosk Coins allow you to boost your profile’s visibility and unlock Carousel matches.